anishprasla/Angular2-Ng2Bootstrap-Demo/README.md

 ## Angular2-Ng2Bootstrap-Demo
 Its a Angular 2 seed project created with Angular CLI.
-It includes some common libraries:
+It includes libraries:

 • [Bootstrap](http://getbootstrap.com/)